A

 bands, to form tribes.
 Evidence suggests that an average natural tribe

-had about 5-7 bands.
+some organization.
 The pattern of life of nomadic

 hunter-fisher-gatherers is that every band moved around in their band